Mubarakbabs/Danny-s-diner-Week1/Week 2/Week 2.md

 All datasets exist within the pizza_runner database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.
 ![entity relationship diagram showing the relationship between the tables in pizza runner's database](https://user-images.githubusercontent.com/71897261/234885298-3cc82898-905d-4d32-b92f-fb81891eb47d.png)

+## My Solution
+There are six separate files containing the solutions to the case.
+Four for each of the four sections included in the case, then two more files to set up the database and for data cleaning operations.
+Note that all queries are written in T-SQL

+[DDL Queries](): The DDL Queries are the same queries included in the case introduction above.
+However, I had to convert them to T-SQL first so they can work in Microsoft's SQL Server
+[Data Cleaning]: Not all the data was fit for exploration.
+I separated all code that made changes to the database tables and stored them in this file
+A. [Pizza Metrics]
+B. [Runners Optimization]
+C. [Ingredient Optimisation]
+D. [Pricing and Rating]

 Find my response to this case study here